Chart Color Schemes

 Chittaway Bay - Tumbi Umbi is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Chittaway Bay - Tumbi Umbi, as per the latest Census, 88.0% of dwellings were houses and 12.0% were other types such as semi-detached homes, apartments, or 'other' dwellings.
-This compares to Sydney metro's figures of 83.2% houses and 16.7% other dwellings.
-Home ownership in the area was at 34.8%, aligning with Sydney metro's level.
-The remaining dwellings were either mortgaged (46.6%) or rented (18.6%).
-The median monthly mortgage repayment in Chittaway Bay - Tumbi Umbi was $2,000, exceeding the Sydney metro average of $1,900.
-The median weekly rent figure stood at $425, compared to Sydney metro's $385.
-Nationally, Chittaway Bay - Tumbi Umbi's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Chittaway Bay - Tumbi Umbi, as per the latest Census, consisted of 88.0% houses and 12.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Home ownership in Chittaway Bay - Tumbi Umbi was at 34.8%, with the remaining dwellings either mortgaged (46.6%) or rented (18.6%).
+The median monthly mortgage repayment in the area was $2,000, higher than Sydney metro's average of $1,900.
+The median weekly rent figure was recorded at $425, compared to Sydney metro's $385.
+Nationally, Chittaway Bay - Tumbi Umbi's mortgage repayments were above the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing